-The undernoted remuneration disclosures have been drafted in accordance with Article 450 of the CRR, with consideration for the size, internal organisation and nature, scope and complexity of the Group's activities.
+The undernoted remuneration disclosures have been drafted in accordance with Article 450 of the CRR, with consideration for the size, internal organisation and nature, scope and complexity of the Rothschild & Co Group's activities.

-1. Decision-making process for remuneration policy
+1 Decision-making process for remuneration policy

-The Group has a Remuneration Committee ("RemCo") which reports to the Supervisory Board to assist the Supervisory Board with its remuneration related duties and in particular with the preparation of its decisions aimed at deciding the Group's remuneration policy principles.
-Specifically, as laid out in its terms of reference, the RemCo is responsible for:
+The Group has a Remuneration Committee ("Committee") which reports to the Supervisory Board to assist the Supervisory Board with its remuneration related duties and in particular with the preparation of its decisions aimed at deciding Group's remuneration policy principles.
+Specifically, as laid out in its terms of reference, the Remuneration Committee is responsible for:

-- setting the principles and parameters of remuneration policy for the Group as a whole and periodically review the policy's adequacy and effectiveness taking into account all factors which it deems necessary including the Group's strategy from time to time; - supervising and reviewing the broad policy framework for the remuneration of the GEC and the principles of the remuneration policy applicable to Material Risk Takers ("MRTs"); - supervising the remuneration paid/awarded to members of the Compliance and Risk divisions and, where appropriate, the employment and remuneration arrangements of the GEC; - reviewing and agreeing the list of MRTs as we define them (in line with appropriate criteria) in the Group and each of its regulated entities for the purposes of the ACPR and other local regulators as appropriate; - participating in the selection and nomination process of members of the Board as detailed in the AFEP MEDEF Code; - reviewing the nature and scale of the Group's short and long term incentive performance arrangements to ensure that they encourage enhanced performance and reward individuals in a fair and responsible manner for their contribution to the success of the Group in light of an assessment of the Group's financial situation and future prospects; - reviewing the adequacy, timing and content of any significant disclosures on remuneration; - discussing and reviewing with the Rothschild & Co Gestion officers the determination and quantum of the total bonus pool; and - undertaking any other remuneration related obligation placed upon the RemCo by either the head regulator or a local regulator.
+- setting the principles and parameters of remuneration policy for the Group as a whole and periodically reviewing the policy's adequacy and effectiveness taking into account all factors which it deems necessary including Group's strategy from time to time; - supervising and reviewing the broad policy framework for the remuneration of the Group Executive Committee and the principles of the remuneration policy applicable to Material Risk Takers ("MRTs"); - supervising the remuneration paid/awarded to members of the Compliance and Risk divisions and, where appropriate, the employment and remuneration arrangements of the Group Executive Committee; - reviewing and agreeing the list of MRTs as we define them (in line with appropriate criteria) in R&Co Group and each of its CRR regulated entities for the purposes of the ACPR and other local regulators as appropriate: - participating in the selection and nomination process of members of the Supervisory Board as detailed in the AFEP MEDEF Code; - reviewing and making recommendations to the Supervisory Board on appropriate levels of board and committee fees and the overall envelope of fees for each financial year; - reviewing the nature and scale of R&Co Group's short and long term incentive performance arrangements to ensure that they encourage enhanced performance and reward individuals in a fair and responsible manner for their contribution to the success of R&Co Group in light of an assessment of R&Co Group's financial situation and future prospects; - reviewing the adequacy, timing and content of any significant disclosures on remuneration; - discussing and reviewing with Rothschild & Co Gestion officers the determination and quantum of the total bonus pool; and - undertaking any other remuneration related obligation placed upon the Remuneration Committee by either the head regulator or a local regulator.

-As at 31 December 2018, the RemCo was composed of four members including three independent members: Sylvain Héfès (chairman), Luisa Todini (independent member), Carole Piwnica (independent member) and Peter Smith (independent member).
+As at 31 December 2019, the Committee was composed of four members including three independent members: Sylvain Héfès (chairman), Luisa Todini (independent), Carole Piwnica (independent) and Peter Smith (independent).

-The RemCo met four times during 2018 to discharge these responsibilities.
+The Committee met four times during 2019 to discharge these responsibilities.

-The Chairman of the Supervisory Board, the officers of Rothschild & Co Gestion, the Group Heads of Business Divisions, the Group Human Resources Director and senior representative of this division and the Group Chief Financial Officer are invited to attend these meetings.
+The Chairman of the Supervisory Board, the Executive Chairman and Managing Partners of Rothschild & Co Gestion, the Group Heads of Business Divisions, the Group Human Resources Director and the Group Chief Financial Officer are invited to attend these meetings.